icpc/ccs-specs/Contest_Control_System_Requirements.md

     judged by the Shadow CCS in the same manner as if it had been submitted to the CCS running in non-shadow mode.

-### Results
+### Judgement Comparison

-A CCS running in shadow mode must produce the same set of output files as those required of a Primary CCS -- that is, it must produce at least the [Contest API](contest_api) and the [results.tsv](#resultstsv) file as defined elsewhere in this Requirements Specification.

-A CCS running in shadow mode must in addition provide the capability to present a “diff” of submissions -- that is, a list of all submissions which at the current time have a different judgement than that which was assigned by the Primary CCS.
+A CCS running in shadow mode must the capability to present a “diff” of submissions -- that is, a list of all submissions which at the current time have a different judgement than that which was assigned by the Primary CCS.

 ### Requirements Which May Be Imposed By The CCS